samiahmedsiddiqui/pubnub/jsv4/examples/delete-messages-from-history/README.md

-# Where Now Example
+# Delete Messages from History Example

-This example contains the `whereNow()` working example.
+This example contains the `deleteMessages()` working example.
 You need to change the keys by your PubNub Provided Key.
-This example Subscribe to the Channel, retreive the channels information from which user us subscribed to.

-# Where Now
+# Delete Messages from History

-`whereNow()` is the function which is used to retreive the information of channels from which user is connected.
+`deleteMessages()`  is the function which is used to Delete Messages from History of channels.